Your amazing support has let frontline staff know they’re not alone.

 Heather-Lynne Goody - Nurse Practitioner

 “Initially, when the pandemic was called, we realized patients were starting to come in with a lot of fear.
 As a healthcare worker, we rely on literature, research and studies to tell us what to do.
 And with COVID, we didn’t have that.
-We were relying on people’s experiences from abroad to tell us how to make our decisions with care, which is very challenging to do.”
-Watch the full interview.
+We were relying on people’s experiences from abroad to tell us how to make our decisions with care, which is very challenging to do.” - WATCH ON YOUTUBE

 Sean Winter - Nurse Practitioner

 "I'm proud of my colleagues, the fact that continued to show up and continued to care in spite of the personal risk and risk to their family.
 Reinforcement from the public through lawn signs and painted stones reminds you why you do what you do.
-It helps recharge you."
-Watch the full interview.
+It helps recharge you." - WATCH ON YOUTUBE

 Dr. Mary Jackson - Respirologist, Chief of Pulmonary Medicine

 “There was a huge collaboration amongst different groups within the hospital, other hospitals, and institutions such as long-term care, public health, family practice and regional governments.
-All of this infrastructure did not previously exist and one of the takeaways is that these connections will serve us going forward.”
-Watch the full interview.
+All of this infrastructure did not previously exist and one of the takeaways is that these connections will serve us going forward.” - WATCH ON YOUTUBE

 Therese Fournier - Registered Nurse

 “It really is isolating when you work in a place like this and in this kind of situation, you really feel nobody gets it.
-But I think the community did get it, with all the message rocks and the police parade and everybody with the signs that kind of made us feel valued, Made us feel supported and you know, it's easier to go to work when you know that everybody's rallying behind you.”
-Watch the full interview.
+But I think the community did get it, with all the message rocks, the police parade, and everybody with the signs that made us feel valued, feel supported and you know, it's easier to go to work when you know that everybody's rallying behind you.” - WATCH ON YOUTUBE

 Over the last months, one theme has emerged loud and clear: having a prepared healthcare system, ready to care for us when the unexpected occurs, is essential.
 Read Susan's full message in this year's Community Update.